Masters in Nursing Programs Guide

 Within these nursing masters degree distinctions, programs have different emphases and specializations.
 Typical specialties for masters degrees in nursing include, but are not limited to, the following: adult nurse practitioner, cardiovascular nursing, child and teen health nursing, clinical nurse specialist, clinical specialist, clinical research management, family nurse practitioner, forensic nursing masters, gerontological nursing, health administration, healthcare systems management, health policy, health promotion and wellness, neonatal nursing, nurse administration, nurse anesthesia, nursing education, nurse midwifery, nurse practitioner, oncology nursing, pediatric nurse practitioner, psychiatric and mental health nursing, school nurse services, and women’s health.
 You should investigate specific masters of nursing degree programs to determine which will best prepare you for your desired career track.

-Length of study can vary from school to school, but generally once a student is accepted into a Master of Nursing program, the average program length is two years.
+Once a student is accepted into a program that offers a Master of Nursing, the average time to complete the program and earn a degree is two years.
 Students take classes on various subjects, participate in numerous labs, and more.
 Students can often be assigned to faculty advisors to help guide them through the process of earning a master’s.
 Classes involved in getting a nursing master’s degree can include nursing informatics, nursing research, healthcare concepts, patient care management, pharmacology, and many others.

 Because advanced practice nurses are so in demand to meet the increasing need for healthcare, many opt for a Master of Nursing to begin more involved careers.
 Someone with a Master of Nursing can often go into the area of Advanced Practice Registry Nurse (APRN).
 From this career, there are several specialties nurses can go into including acute care, pediatrics, women’s health, and many more.